-Dayton Power and Light
+Dayton Power & Light is now

 The Brush Electric Light and Motor Company came to Dayton in the early 1880s to light city streets.
 Shortly there after it changed its name to the Dayton Electric Light Company and its success grew by powering Dayton's numerous factories.
 By 1900, the company's profits attracted the attention of New York investors Anthony Nicholas Brady and A. M. Young.
 They sent a young electrical engineer, Frank Tait, to study the company.
 Thereafter, Tait's evaluation persuaded Brady and Young to immediately buy the Dayton Electric Light Company.

 In July, 1911, owners of the Dayton Electric Light Company and the Dayton Citizens Electric Company agreed to merge the two companies as subsidiaries under a newly founded electric streetcar company, the Hills and Dales Electric Company.
 The resulting new company was named Dayton Light and Power (DP&L).
 Later that year, Frank Tait become president of DP&L. He remained so until 1945.